Illinois National Guard First Regiment Armory

 This regiment was in progress of organization, but had enlisted only one hundred and twenty men, at the time of the breaking out of the labor riots of 1877.
 When, however, a call for troops was made, over six hundred men responded, and, with scarcely an exception, every active member of the old organization enlisted, and bore arms during the troubles.
 Colonel McClurg was in Europe at the time, and the command devolved upon Lieutenant-Colonel Samuel .
 Sherer.
 The regiment was stationed on Twelfth Street and in the lumber district.
 Several of the companies were stoned by the rioters and three men were badly hurt by the flying missiles, but the troops behaved with coolness and good sense, and not a shot was returned.
 After its duty here, the regiment was ordered to Braid wood, Will Co., 111., for two days’ service, thus making its entire time under arms about two weeks.
 Immediately after, and as a salutary result of the riots, Companies. ” H,” ” I ” and ” K ” were recruited, thus making full ten companies.
 Colonel McClurg retained the colonelcy until in December, 1877, when he resigned.

-The armory moved to larger quarters on Michigan and 16th Streets.
+The armory moved to larger quarters on Michigan Avenue and 16th Street.
 The Illinois Theater occupied this site from 1900-1936.

 Robinson Fire Map